dougeby/IntuneDocs/InTuneDocs/EndUser/unenroll-your-device-from-intune-if-you-declined-terms-of-use-android.md

 # required metadata

 title: Unenroll your device from Intune if you declined Terms of Use | Microsoft Intune
-description: unenroll Android device terms
+description: Describes how to unenroll an Android device from Intune if you declined the Terms of Use and cannot sign in to the Company Portal app
 keywords:
 author: staciebarker
 manager: jeffgilb